ferhannb/ferhannb/README.md

 ## Profile

 I work on autonomous marine systems with a background in shipbuilding, ocean engineering, and mechatronics.
-My research and engineering focus on unmanned surface vehicles, control systems, path planning, system identification, Hardware-in-the-Loop environments, and real-time simulation.
+My research and engineering focus on unmanned surface vehicles, control systems, path planning, system identification, Hardware-in-the-Loop environments, and real-time control.

-I am currently a **Research Fellow at the University of Genoa**, developing simulation and control algorithms for collaborative maneuvering of marine vehicles.

 ## Current Focus